SalahudinMalik/get-extension/README.md

 # Get correct extension from url and mimetype
-get extension of file and url path
+Get extension of file and url path

+## Problem statement

+we were getting problem while getting image url extension correctly because of these kind on url `https://regmedia.co.uk/2017/06/26/cloudflarelogo.jpg?width=100` or like this one `https://regmedia.co.uk/2017/06/26/cloudflarelogo.jpg-xml` so I solved this problem to get correct url extension now using this library you can get correct extension

 ## Installation